exhuma/pickup/_sources/writing_plugins.txt

 ~~~~~~~~~~~~~~~~~~~~~

 .. note:: This example also makes use of ``os.path.join``.
 It is recommended to
-   add this method to create filenames, which will ensure platform independent
+   add this method to create filename strings, which will ensure platform
-   file names.
+   independent file names.
 See `os.path.join
    <http://docs.python.org/library/os.path.html#os.path.join>`_ for more info!

 .. code-block:: python